maxieds/AndroidFilePickerLight/README.md

 custom external file providers, e.g., to read and recurse into directories on Dropbox or GitHub.
-I have a simple visual Toast-like display that can be updated and/or canceled in real time to let the user know that the directory is loading and that the client application is just "thinking" (as opposed to freezing with an inexplicable runtime error).
+I have a simple visual Toast-like display that can be updated and/or canceled in real time to let the user know that the directory is loading and that the client application is just "thinking" (as opposed to unexpectedly freezing with an inexplicable to the user runtime error).

 To invoke this progress bar display in realtime, consider calling the following [code examples](https://github.com/maxieds/AndroidFileChooserLight/blob/master/AndroidFilePickerLightLibrary/src/main/java/com/maxieds/androidfilepickerlightlibrary/DisplayUtils.java#L159):